renovatebot/renovate/docs/usage/getting-started/running.md

 Renovate requires Node.js `>=18.12.0` and Git `>=2.33.0`.

-#### Docker image
+#### Docker images

 The `renovate` npm package is also distributed via Node.js images on Docker Hub (`renovate/renovate`).
 These Docker images work on all the platforms that Renovate supports.

 There are two flavors:

-- The "full" image (the `latest` tag defaults to the full image)
+- The default "full" image, this is the image you'll get if you use the `latest` tag
 - The `-slim` image

-##### The full image
+##### The default image

-The "full" image comes with every package manager that Renovate supports.
+The default image comes with every package manager that Renovate supports.
-This makes the "full" image the best choice for most users.
+This makes the default image the best choice for most users.

-The "full" image has some downsides, because it:
+The default image has some downsides, because it:

 - Only comes with _one_ version of each language/manager - usually the latest
 - Weighs several gigabytes